AWegnerGitHub/awegnergithub.github.io-content/2022_12_07_garden_two_year_review.md

 The question now: Would I get it again.
 Previously, I said that I [absolutely would][final].

-I would still do this again, but I think I'd get a smaller garden.
+I would still do this again, but I think I'd get a smaller garden - something like the [one level garden][onelevel] of mine, or maybe the [personal sized garden][personalgarden] for a handful of lettuce heads.
 This isn't because I don't want to grow plants indoors and year round.
 It's because I can't utilize all of the space I have now.
 A completely full garden hasn't been productive for me.
 I leave space open every time I plants.
 It's also due to the number of seeds that I've had not sprout.
 If I have less space to plant, I'll be a little more choosey on what I plants versus "I have some space available and might as well use it if these sprout".
 Additionally, the application changes have been very off